 Samm – Your eternal rival.
 Player 2 controls him.

 Jim – Your brother.
-He accidentally flew away on some balloons when he trying to make a balloon rainbow in the sky.
+He accidentally flies away on some balloons when trying to make a balloon rainbow in the sky.
 Jim leaves a trail of balloons for Alice to follow and collect.

 Balloon Kid's gameplay can best be compared to a blend of the underwater stages of Super Mario and modern day helicopter flash games.
 The player was allowed to move back and forth throughout the level but the screen would automatically move from right to left, forcing the player to keep moving constantly.
 The player starts each stage with 2 balloons and can starting floating by repeatedly pressing A or B. If the balloons are popped by enemies or hazards, players will fall to their death unless they find a safe platform.
 Players are also allowed to purposely let go of balloons to accomplish different tasks.
 If the players find themselves on a platform with no balloons to float with, they can always tap down repeatedly to pump more air into their balloons.
 In some cases, the player is only given enough time to completely fill one balloon before having to advance.